AI Academy

 AI as an Entrepreneurial Enabler

-The "AI Economy" is bringing with it changes that are impacting early career knowledge workers the most, and young graduates and students have reason to be worried.
+The "AI economy" is bringing with it changes that are impacting early career knowledge workers the most, and young graduates and students have reason to be worried.
 On the bright side, the advent of AI promises to significantly lower the barriers to starting a business and accelerate the necessary learning curve.

 An entrepreneur who once might have spent years learning how to run a business now has access to on-demand intelligence.
 AI systems can perform market research, analyze financial reports, help develop pricing models, draft marketing campaigns, and even help strategize to build a professional services firm.